How Does A Propane Tank Valve Work

 What happens if you open a propane tank valve?

 2. If there is a leak in your system, this gas could find its way into other parts of your home and potentially cause serious damage.
-A defective OPD valve can also lead to this issue, as it may not properly seal off the line between the service valve and tanks when they are full.
+A defective OPD valve can also lead to this issue, as it may not properly seal off the connection between the service valve and tanks when they are full.

 5. Make sure that all of the connections between your service tanks and OPD valves are tightly secured so that no gas can escape during a successful operation.